NorbertL99/LogicalGame2048/README.txt

 This version 0.6.
 Save game added.
 Load game added. best scores save and update added.
 Errors handle need to be added.

-Updates will be given soon.
+This version 0.7.
+Simple errors handle added.
+Game is completed.

 /////////////////////////////////////////////
 ////////////////How to applay////////////////